Last updated 2 years ago

 It is designed to enable participating companies to transfer tax losses into 'exploration credits' which in turn can be transformed into franking credits or refundable tax offsets for investors.

 (Please note the below are general explanations)

-Every investor who is issued new shares in return for funds within JMEI participants during the relevant financial year will receive JMEI credits.
+Every investor who purchases new securities during the JMEI period will receive JMEI credits.
 This includes shares issued in shareholder offers (Rights, Entitlement, SPPs) and placements.
 JMEI credits are applied differently to investors depending on their legal entity:

 Individual/SMSF - typically a refundable tax offset equal to the credit amount (refundable offsets)

 Corporate tax entity - typically can be recognised as franking credits (non refundable offsets) which can be distributed to shareholders

 WHICH COMPANIES ARE JMEI PARTICIPANTS

 Greenfield mineral explorers are those intending to raise capital for the purposes of conducting exploration/prospecting activities in Australia.
 Funds must be directed for those purposes and are allocated on a first come first serve basis by the commissioner up to a total program cap ($25m in FY21/22).